top of page

 Kanaka, Bus Crash, & More

-After Tunnel Chute, we hit more Class III-IV rapids including Class IV "Kanaka."
+After Tunnel Chute, we hit more Class III-IV rapids, including Class IV "Kanaka."
 We watched the boat ahead of us disappear as it dropped into the rapid.
 I would say that Kanaka was one of my favorite rapids—very exciting with big splashes!

 Whitewater Rafting the Middle Fork of the American River